rrybarczyk/stratum/docs/sv2-explaination.md

 - Hashrate Consumer (HC): Upstream node to which shares are submitted to, typically a pool

-- Block Template: The transaction set to be mined over.
+- Block Template: Block header data fields to be mined over.
+Includes the Merkle root of the transaction set.

 - Mining Proxy: An intermediary node that sits between the Mining Devices and the HC that aggregates connections to increase bandwidth efficiency.
 The Mining Proxy provides some optional functionality including the ability to monitor the health and performance of the Mining Devices.
 RRQ: What other extra functionality does the Mining Proxy provide?
 How is the health of a miner evaluated?
 Just whether it is on, low, off, or disabled?
 How is the health different from the performance?
 RRTODO: List all the modes - Header-only mining, what are the other modes called?